 Conclusion: What to wear for homebirth

 Your homebirth experience should be customized to be your own.
-When you’re wondering what to wear for homebirth, the most important thing is to go with something that you’re comfortable with.
+When you’re wondering what to wear for homebirth or what are the best clothes for a water birth, the most important thing is to go with something that you’re comfortable with.
 Whether it’s wearing a bikini top, a gown, or even nothing at all.